mattermost/docs/source/administration/config-settings.rst

 **All team members**: Allow all team members to create public channels.

-**Team and System Admins**: Restrict creating public channels to Team and System Admins.
+**Team Admins and System Admins**: Restrict creating public channels to Team Admins and System Admins.

 **System Admins**: Restrict creating public channels to System Admins.